-As with many parts of our bodies that change with time, the look of our breasts also changes.
+As with other parts of our bodies that change over time, our breasts also change.
 They lose firmness and volume, the internal supporting ligaments (Cooper’s Ligaments) become weaker and the skin loses its former elasticity, the internal supporting ligaments become weaker, and so the breasts start to droop.
-These changes are accelerated by pregnancy/breast feeding and significant weight loss.
+These natural ageing changes are accelerated by pregnancy, breast feeding and significant weight loss.